vfarcic/cncf-demo/manuscript/setup/dev.md

 cd cncf-demo

+# Select the fork as the default repository

 gh repo set-default

-# Select the fork as the default repository

-# This kubeconfig file will get created later, and added to
+# The kubeconfig file will get created later, and added to
 #   `.gitignore`.
 export KUBECONFIG=$PWD/kubeconfig-dev.yaml

+# The command to create a KUBECONFIG_DEV variable with the path to our
+#   `kubeconfig-dev.yaml` file is added to the hidden `.env` file

 echo "export KUBECONFIG_DEV=$PWD/kubeconfig-dev.yaml" >> .env
 ```